She's a

 There are times,

-with windows open for a summers breeze,
+open for a summers breeze,

 I walk through the lounge